Jean-Marie Brulard

-Jean-Marie Joseph Armand Brulard was a French Général de Division who participated in World War I. He spent an extensive part of his military career in Tunisia, Tonkin, Algeria, Madagascar, Morocco and the Dardanelles.
+Jean-Marie Joseph Armand Brulard (1856-1923) was a French Général de Division who participated in World War I. He spent an extensive part of his military career in Tunisia, Tonkin, Algeria, Madagascar, Morocco and the Dardanelles.
 He was once told by a superior that: "Son nom est un drapeau." ("His name is a flag").
 He was also known for being a recipient of the Grand Cross of the Legion of Honour.

-Biography
+Military career

-Brulard was born on March 1, 1856, at Besançon, Doubs.
-After graduating from the École spéciale militaire de Saint-Cyr as a Lieutenant, he was assigned to the 24th Battalion of Alpine Chasseurs, he was Captain of the 1st Foreign Regiment, Lieutenant Colonel of the 4th Tunisian Tirailleurs Regiment and a Colonel of the 2nd Foreign Infantry Regiment.
-After being promoted to Brigadier General in 1912, he went on a business trip to Morocco to reorganize the army there.
-Just after the French entry into World War I, on September 19, 1914, he was given command of the 2nd Infantry Division.
-He was promoted to Général de Division on October 25, 1914, and participated on the Gallipoli campaign.
+Brulard was born on 1 March 1856 in Besançon, Doubs.
+After graduating from the École spéciale militaire de Saint-Cyr as a lieutenant, he was assigned to the 24th Battalion of Alpine Chasseurs, he was captain of the 1st Foreign Regiment, lieutenant colonel of the 4th Tunisian Tirailleurs Regiment and a colonel of the 2nd Foreign Infantry Regiment.
+After being promoted to brigadier general in 1912, he went on a business trip to Morocco to reorganize the army there.

+Just after the French entry into World War I, on 19 September 1914, he was given command of the 2nd Infantry Division.
+He was promoted to général de division on 25 October 1914, and participated on the Gallipoli campaign the following year.

-Brulard became available again on July 16, 1915, and was given command of the 17th Colonial Infantry Division and on February 29, 1916, he was available again.
-On May 23, 1916, he commanded the 157th Infantry Division and the 131st Infantry Division on January 28, 1917.
-After being placed on the reserves on June 10, 1917, Brulard was available again by September 1, 1918.
-On November 6, 1918, he was the military governor of the Russian base at Laval due to the ongoing Russian Civil War.
-He retired on August 15, 1919, and died on November 19, 1923, at Nanterre.
+Brulard became available again on 16 July 1915, and was given command of the 17th Colonial Infantry Division and on 29 February 1916 he was available again.
+On 23 May 1916 he commanded the 157th Infantry Division and the 131st Infantry Division on 28 January 1917.
+After being placed on the reserves on 10 June 1917, Brulard was available again by 1 September 1918.
+On 6 November 1918 he was the military governor of the Russian base at Laval due to the ongoing Russian Civil War.

+He retired on 15 August 1919, and died at the age of 67 on 19 November 1923 in Nanterre.